Research Security Program

 A Research Security Program is required by the federal government to protect against foreign government interference and exploitation at research institutions receiving federal funds.
 National Security Presidential Memorandum 33 (NSPM-33) is an executive branch directive intended to safeguard the security and integrity of federally funded research.
 Research security refers to national security concerns surrounding research involving types of sensitive data, intellectual property, export-controlled information and other risks.

 Research security is important to protect public investment in research, prevent the misuse of research data and advanced technology generated at universities by malign actors, and to protect the safety and security of employees and students traveling abroad.
 The federal government is focusing on areas critical to protecting the security of U.S. research such as the disclosure of conflicts of interest and commitment, including relationships or affiliations with foreign entities, and research support provided by those entities.
 Federal agency partners have indicated that failure to disclose foreign relationships and activities may jeopardize eligibility for future funding.
 Our federal partners and U.S. research institutions continue to negotiate and clarify what the final NSPM 33 compliance requirements, forms, procedures and training will be.
-Our current understanding is that the final standards and requirements will be determined by the end of the year.
+Our current understanding is that the final standards and requirements will be released by the end of the year.

 UW–Madison values Open Research and Free Interchange of Information and International Research Collaborations and maintains its commitments to international faculty and student exchanges.
 UW-Madison strives to provide a welcoming environment to foreign students and scholars and to uphold academic freedom.
 We believe in the open dissemination of research and encourage our faculty and staff to collaborate with others to advance knowledge.